lukejacksonn/servor/README.md

 The motivation here was to write a package from the ground up with no dependencies; using only native node and browser APIs to do a specific task with minimal code.

 - 🗂 Serves static content like scripts, styles, images from a given directory
-- 🗜 Uses gzip on common filetypes like html, css and js to give a production feel
 - ♻️ Reloads the browser when project files get added, removed or modified
+- 🗜 Uses gzip on common filetypes like html, css, js and json
 - 🔐 Supports https and http2 with trusted self signed certificates
 - 🖥 Redirects all path requests to a single file for frontend routing
+- 📦 Accepts both HTML and JavaScript files as the root file for a directory
-- 🔎 Discovers freely available ports to serve on if no port is specified
+- 🔎 Discovers freely available ports to start on by default

 ## CLI Usage